Medisolv Blog What is TEAM? An Overview of the CMS TEAM Model

 • has a CMS Certification Number (CCN)

 CMS has set specific geographic areas that they define using CBSA areas.
-There are over 800 CBSA areas that were selected to participate.
-If your hospital is in one of the CBSA areas and you meet the other requirements here, you’re mandated to participate.
+There are around 200 CBSA areas that were selected to participate.
 To find out if your hospital is included, visit, https://go.medisolv.com/hospitals-eligible-for-team-model-1119-1132

 Note: Maryland hospitals are excluded.
 Or if you have zero episodes for one episode category between January 1, 2022, and June 30, 2023.